moechofe/lowresrmx/asset.dev/manual.md

         wait vbl
     loop

-TODO: link to reference

-#### `=TIMER`
+#### `frames=TIMER`

-Returns the number of frames since LowResRMX was launched.
+Returns the number of `frames` since LowResRMX was launched.
 The value wraps to 0 when 5184000 is reached, which is about 24 hours.

 #### `WAIT TAP`